History of Vienna: Expansion under Emperor Franz Joseph I

 The city was expanded in 1850, mostly to include the area within the Linienwall.
 The Vorstädte thus became the 2nd to 9th districts, with the old city becoming the first.
 In 1858, the fortifications were demolished, and the broad Ringstraße boulevard was built in their place.
 Many monumental buildings were built alongside it.
 The Ringstraße Style (Historicism) characterises the architecture of Vienna to this day.
 The period peaked in the World Exhibition of 1873, immediately before the stock market crash, which ended the Gründerzeit ("foundation era").

 In 1861, the Liberals won the first (relatively) free elections after the end of neoabsolutism.

 After the great flood of 1830, Regulation of the Danube was frequently considered.
 It was finally put into practice during the 1860s.
 The many branches of the Danube were removed, and a straight course was created away from the city centre.
 The branch near the central city was made narrower and has been known under the somewhat misleading name Donaukanal (Danube Canal) ever since.

-During that period, the population of Vienna increased sharply, mostly because of immigration.
+During that period, the population of Vienna increased sharply, mostly because of migration.
 Censuses were conducted regularly from 1869 onwards, which showed an all-time high of population in 1910, with 2,031,000 inhabitants.

 Around 1900, Vienna became a centre of the Jugendstil (Art Nouveau), most of all with Otto Wagner and the association of artists known as Vienna Secession (after which the characteristic building on Karlsplatz is named).

 In 1890, the city was expanded for a second time: the (Vororte) suburbs beyond the old Linienwall were incorporated into the town as the districts 11 to 19 (the 10th district had been created in 1874 by the division of the fourth).
 Leopoldstadt was divided in 1900, with the northern part becoming the 20th district (Brigittenau).
 In 1904, Floridsdorf became part of Vienna as 21st district.

 During those years, Karl Lueger was the leading figure of city politics.
 His dedication to social policy cannot be denied, nor other works for the municipality (such as the Wiener Hochquellwasserleitung, bringing fresh water from the mountains to Vienna and the creation of a belt of meadows and forests around the city).
 However, these positive aspects were coupled with his intense anti-Semitism, which enjoyed popular support at the time.